17 Summer Research Internships for High School Students

 Eligibility: High school students above the age of 16, who hold a U.S. citizenship or permanent resident status are eligible to apply.
 (Exceptions can be made for foreign nationals who attend an accredited U.S. college or university).

-Conducted by a highly esteemed institution, this internship offers a unique chance for students to explore diverse subjects remotely.
+Conducted by an esteemed institution, this internship offers a unique chance for students to explore diverse subjects remotely.
 As an intern, you will engage in cutting-edge projects and collaborative efforts for hands-on experiences beyond the traditional classroom.
 You will spend most of the time conducting research from where you are located (if you are working on hardware projects, materials will be sent to you), while maintaining regular communication with your mentors and group members.
 You can anticipate a commitment of 30-40 hours per week, guided by Stanford's renowned faculty and industry experts who provide valuable insights into the evolving tech landscape.

 Cost/Stipend: None.